 Material Overview

 - PVDF (Polyvinylidene Fluoride): A high-performance fluoropolymer known for outstanding chemical resistance, high purity, and excellent thermal stability.
+For mission-critical chemical lines, engineered PVDF valves are the industry standard.

 - PVC (Polyvinyl Chloride): A widely used thermoplastic with good chemical resistance and cost-effectiveness but limited temperature range.